The honours program is designed for graduates of the Bachelor of Nursing degree and other similar degrees.

 Special requirements prerequisites

-To be enrolled in this course you must comply with the Occupational Screening and Vaccination Policy of NSW Health at course commencement.
+To be enrolled in this program you must comply with the Occupational Screening and Vaccination Policy of NSW Health at program commencement.

 Learn from the best

 Number one Nursing School in Australia (by Centre for World University Rankings - CWUR), and in the Top 100 in the world (QS World University Ranking).

 Fees and delivery

 Fees: Varies depending on subjects selected.
 View available subjects in our handbook.